James D. Warren: Career

 In 1854, he was elected County Treasurer of Erie County for a three-year term.
 He also served several terms as town supervisor and a few terms as clerk of the board of supervisors.

 In 1861, Warren purchased the Buffalo Commercial Advertiser with Rufus Wheeler and Joseph Candee under the firm name Rufus Wheeler & Co.
 In 1862, Candee retired, James N. Matthews acquired an interest, and the firm was renamed Wheeler, Matthews & Warren.
 In 1865, Wheeler retired and Matthews became the chief editor of the newspaper.
 The new firm Matthews & Warren continued until 1877, when it was dissolved and Warren was left as the paper's sole proprietor for the rest of his life.
 After he died, his sons continued running the paper under the firm name James D. Warren's Sons.
 He was also president of White's Bank in Buffalo.

 A member of the Republican Party since its inception, Warren became of the most outspoken Republicans in Buffalo.
 He was a delegate to nearly every state convention from 1871 to 1885 and served as Chairman of the New York Republican State Committee from 1883 to 1884.
 He was a delegate to the 1880 Republican National Convention, where he was one of the 306 delegates that supported General Grant through the entire convention.
 He was also a delegate to the 1884 Republican National Convention, where he supported Chester A. Arthur.

 Personal life

 Warren was a Presbyterian.
 In 1845, he married Laura Love of Clarence.
-They had a son:
+Their son was born in 1846.
+In 1853, Warren married his second wife, Mary Smith Mills, with whom he had three more children: